 We were guests in the home of Dominican friends.
-Three weeks passed without incident, until one day Mr. Rivera took ill and went to the hospital with who-knew-what stomach ailment.
-His wife stayed by his side morning and night, and I was thrust in the role of “Ama de Casa”.
+Three weeks passed without incident until one day Mr. Rivera took ill and went to the hospital with who-knew-what stomach ailment.
+His wife stayed by his side morning and night, and I was thrust into the role of "Ama de Casa".

 I decided right away that cooking Dominican food would be very hard as I had no experience.
 My first big lunch would be a traditional New England style roast chicken with herbs, including roasted vegetables and a salad.